kadattack/ChatApp.NET/README.md

 ## Release
-This procjet is only used for portoflio.
+This project is only used as a portoflio.
-Implementation of this project can be found here: https://chatappdotnet.herokuapp.com/
+Implementation of this project can be found at: https://chatappdotnet.herokuapp.com/